DayanWalter/satschool/README.md

 SatSchool is an ecommerce site.

-The user can choose between various Bitcoin-related courses and items, adjust the quantity of items in the shopping cart, and complete the payment using Stripe at the end of the shopping process.
+The user can choose between various Bitcoin-related courses, adjust the quantity of the items in the shopping cart, and complete the payment using Stripe at the end of the shopping process.

 ### Features

 - **Add Items to your cart:** Place your items in a shoppingcart and proceed to checkout after you have everything you need.

-- **Pay with stripe:** Pay conveniently with [Stripe](https://stripe.com/).
+- **Pay with Stripe:** Pay conveniently with [Stripe](https://stripe.com/).

 - **Dark/Light Theme:** Choose between dark and light mode.